Gabi-coder-collab/Phd-Exercise-Gabriel/README.md

 ## Step 4 (0.75/1 → 1/1) — Structural Similarity

 At this stage, the predicted and reference structures are already very similar.
 However, small geometric differences may still exist.
 A good example is graphite.
-The interlayer distance between graphene layers can vary without changing the fundamental structure.
+The interlayer distance between graphite layers can vary without changing the fundamental structure.
 Therefore, if a model  predicts the correct structure but slightly incorrect lattice parameters, it should receive only a small penalty.
-This is very different from predicting the wrong space group, which represents a fundamentally incorrect structure.
+This is very different from predicting the wrong space group.

 To quantify these differences, we compute the Root Mean Square (RMS)  displacement, which measures the average distance between corresponding atoms after optimal alignment of the two structures.